The-Good-Virus/Module-4-Team-4/README.md

 The options should be numbered from 1 – 9; although your team can use less than 9 options, but make sure there are at least 5 options.
 If the user selects a valid choice, the program should print a short message.
 The message should include the value that the user typed.

+Declare a variable ("1-5")

+A program with 5 choosable numbers

+Ask user to chose a number

+if number is equal to the list
+ print: ("The following text aligned with said number")

+count = 0
+while (count < 1):
+    count = count + 1
+    print("Assigned text")
+else:
+    print("Wrong number!")

+else:
+print: ("Wrong Number!")

 number = int(input("Choose a number from 1-5!"))

 if number == 1: